Before Your Moving Sale: Understanding Zoning Rules

-If you are beginning to map out your plans and post your moving sale times and locations, there are many tips and hacks to make your sale a success.
+If you are beginning to map out your plans and post your garage sale or moving sale times and locations, there are many tips and hacks to make your sale a success.
 Depending on where you live, there are different rules you have to take into account.
 In Manassas, VA, you don’t need a permit if you only have one yard sale a calendar year.
 You also need to keep your moving sale to no more than 3 days in a row.
 This is usually Saturday and Sunday, as well as either Friday or Monday.
 I would suggest Monday if it is a three-day holiday weekend like Memorial Day weekend.
-Your signs need to be on stakes, temporary, and not posted on city property or trees.
+Your moving or garage sale need to be on stakes, temporary, and not posted on city property or trees.
 Signs can be posted the evening before your sale starts and must be taken down the last night of your sale.
 Below is a link to the zoning and permit information for Manassas, VA, but if your sale isn’t in Manassas, you should look up the policy about yard sales where you live.

 People need to know you are having a moving sale or they won’t show up.
 Posting your flyers at local convenient stores is a great idea.
 You can also post your flyers on area message boards at businesses like coffee shops, restaurants, and even your favorite church.
 You may even want to put an ad in your favorite local newspaper classifieds for a week or two prior.
 Posting on your favorite social media outlets is also a great way to let people know you are having a moving sale.
 Reach out to friends by posting on Facebook to get the ball rolling and to ask for assistance while you’re at it.
 Map out all the ways you can advertise for free and have a tight budget for any paid advertising efforts.
 Here are some great places to start posting your moving sale advertisements: